Bishop (Marvel Comics)

-Lucas Bishop is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.

-He first appears as a member of Xavier's Security Enforcers (XSE), a mutant police force from a dystopian future of the Marvel Universe.
-He travels to the 20th century and joins the X-Men, a team he knew only as legends.
-Bishop experiences difficulty adjusting to the norms of the time period.
+Lucas Bishop is a character appearing in American comic books published by Marvel Comics.
+Created by writer John Byrne and artist Whilce Portacio, the character first appeared in The Uncanny X-Men #282 (November 1991).
+Bishop debuted as a member of a mutant police force from a dystopian future of the Marvel Universe Xavier's Security Enforcers (XSE).
+He traveled to the 20th century and joined the X-Men.
+The character possesses the ability to absorb energy.

-Bishop made frequent appearances in the X-Men animated series of the 1990s.
-Bishop was portrayed by Omar Sy in the 2014 film X-Men: Days of Future Past.
+Omar Sy portrayed Bishop in the 2014 live-action feature film, X-Men: Days of Future Past.